3 key factors to get financing on intangible assets

 In an economy increasingly driven by knowledge and innovation, intangible assets—which include software, databases and intellectual property—occupy a growing place on business’s balance sheets.
 As a result, this type of financing has been gaining momentum over the past decade.

-"The fact remains that intangible assets are more difficult to assess and therefore optimize, hence the need to be well prepared before meeting with your banker," says Marc-André Maheu, Senior Account Manager, Technologies Group, at BDC.
+"The fact remains that intangible assets are more difficult to assess and therefore optimize, hence the need to be well prepared before meeting with your banker," says Marc-André Maheu, Director, Corporate Financing, at BDC.

 Many factors will be taken into account, but here are the main elements you should focus on to make a good impression.